prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/cue-window/index.en.md

 Working with clip launchers is commonly referred to as non-linear workflow, because it is based on looped playback of pre-recorded clips where you don't have to go from scene A to scene H directly.

-You can set up your clip launchers in a way that a clip in a scene B will play 4 times, trigger a clip in scene A that will play 2 times, then jump to clip C and play it 6 times, then go back to clip B, which will repeat the entire cycle again and again until you stop it manually.
+You can set up your clip launchers in a way that a clip in scene _B_ will play 4 times, trigger a clip in scene _A_ that will play 2 times, then jump to clip _C_ and play it 6 times, then go back to clip _B_, which will repeat the entire cycle again and again until you stop it manually.
 And all that without ever pressing the **Play** button in the transport to play a song from start to finish.

 ## Combining linear and non-linear workflows